zextras/tech-doc/source/_includes/_usage/contacts.rst

 * to edit (and share), empty, or delete an addressbook
 * to import and export all the contacts in the addressbook in CSV format
+* to import contacts directly from a vCard received as an e-mail attachment into the personal *Contacts*

 .. hint:: To move the contacts from one address book to another, you can also drag the contact and drop it on the destination address